From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Click on the link to find the available tours to Cuzama from Merida Please make sure you read in detail what it’s included or not.

-If you are in Cancun or on the Riviera Maya it would be too far to get to Cuzama on a day trip.
-So I would recommend planning a 3 or 4 days Yucatan itinerary so that you can include some cenotes along the way.
+If you are in Cancun or on the Riviera Maya, it would be too far to get to Cuzama on a day trip.
+So I would recommend planning a 3 or 4-day Yucatan itinerary so that you can include some cenotes along the way.

-Other cenotes located a 2-hour drive from Merida
+Other cenotes are located a 2-hour drive from Merida

 Although it may be quite a trip to make in one day, I did it and it was all worth it.
-I am talking about the cenotes near Valladolid there are so many and really beautiful and completely worth the trip.
+I am talking about the cenotes near Valladolid, there are so many, and they are really beautiful and completely worth the trip.

 However, since there are so many things to do in Valladolid, I would suggest you plan around 3 or 4 days in the area to visit as much as you can.

-If you visit Chichen-Itza, check out my guide to the top 5 cenotes near Chichen-Itza so that you can combine both visits.
-Or you can join a tour to the Mayan site from Merida which always includes a visit to a cenote.
-Here below I am sharing some of them.
+If you visit Chichen Itza, check out my guide to the top 5 cenotes near Chichen Itza, so you can combine both visits.
+Or you can join a tour to the Mayan site from Merida, which always includes a visit to a cenote.
+Below, I am sharing some of them.

 What to pack for exploring the cenotes in Mexico